Zayd Vanderson

 Directing Application Events to the System Console

-The capture and export of logging events within 3D Slicer scripts is a particularly important piece of functionality for tracking script progress and troubleshooting issues.
+The capture and export of logging events within 3D Slicer scripts is an important piece of functionality for tracking script progress and troubleshooting issues.
 This is particularly true given that Slicer workflows may span numerous modules, libraries, and integrations.

 By default, Slicer's logging capabilities help to aggregates outputs from C++ components, third-party libraries, and Python scripted components into an internal console which are displayed in its own GUI controls.
 While this is effective for interactive usage, however, it creates challenges for headless batch processing where the GUI is inaccessible.